VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_2 Windows_OS_System_Calls/Chapter_2 LAB_Playbook.md

 <details>
     <summary>Solution</summary>
      We can use two filters in procmon to make it easier
           - process is notepad.exe
           - operation is WriteFile

 ![procmon_filter](https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/20a4d040-13f0-41c9-a0ab-4b6065717061)

+In the following diagram we can clearly see the transition from user mode to kernel mode in the context of saving the file to disk using notepad.exe.
+First the **Win32 API** ``WriteFile`` is called, then the **native function** ``NtWriteFile`` is called, which includes the syscall stub consisting of syscall ID, syscall etc, and finally the ``syscall`` command itself is executed.
+The kernel, in turn, needs to interact with the appropriate device driver to actually perform the disk write.
+This is where IofCallDriver comes in.
 ![procmon_privilege_mode_switch](https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/3ca550ed-8b7f-43c0-8c3b-4d3b3dec2bd2)

 </details>